 Cats' grooming behavior can be a physical and social issue.
 Their physical and emotional health, as well as traits of instinct, influence how a cat acts and reacts.
 Think of this as the H.I.S.S.
 Test, which stands for health, instinct, stress, and symptom solvers.

 Grooming keeps skin and fur healthy and clean.
 Cats spend a good portion of their awake time in some form of grooming behavior.

-If Mom is a neatnik, then chances are the babies will also grow up with clean c'attitudes.
+Kittens begin to groom themselves as youngsters.
+Much of the grooming behavior is instinctive, but it's also influenced by the environment.
+If Mom is a neatnik, then chances are the babies will also grow up with clean "cattitudes."
 But slovenly Mom-cats may pass on their grooming indifference to offspring.
 Mom-cats also groom their babies to keep them clean, and social cats groom each other and share communal scent.

+Cats also use grooming to relieve stress.
 You could compare self-grooming for stress relief to a human getting a relaxing massage.
 Other times, cats can use "power grooming" as a way to intimidate other felines and chase them away from a favorite territory.

-So when your cats groom you, they aren't interested in creating proper feline hairdos (well, maybe SOME cats have style in mind!).
-More likely, cats that target an owner's hair simply trigger on the "furry part" of the human and want to share family scent with proper grooming.
-When Bindi sits on top of the chair back over top of Ellen, and when Jenny perches above Franny's head, they have similar views just the top of your hair.
-These cats also probably receive some sort of reinforcement that encourages them to repeat the behavior.
-But in most cases, I consider a cat grooming a human's hair to be a huge compliment and gesture of affection, sort of the kitty equivalent of a petting session.
+When your cats groom you, they aren't interested in creating proper feline hairdos (well, maybe some cats have a style in mind).
+More likely, cats that target an owner's hair simply trigger on the "furry part" of the human and want to share the family scent with proper grooming.

+You can offer kitty a substitute such as a fuzzy stuffed toy, and shoo the cat away from your head to prevent being snatched bald.
+But in most cases, consider a cat grooming a human's hair to be a huge compliment and gesture of affection, sort of the kitty equivalent of a petting session.
 Don't worry, the cat won't expect you to become kitty beauticians with a lick and a promise.
 Petting will do.